bparanj/ruby/docs/PROC-CONVERSION.md

 greet.call
 ```

+This is another way to execute the code in the block.
+In this case, we converted a block to a Proc object and invoked the call method on the Proc object returned by the greeter method.

 ::: tip SELF DISCOVERY
 Print the class name of the block before the block is returned.
 What is the output?
 :::

+Instead of returning the Proc object.
 We can also call the Proc inside the method.

 ```ruby
 def greeter(&block)